Context

 At the same time, migration to these countries has common features with migration to other countries in the world regarding the causes, patterns and consequences.
 As elsewhere, family reunion boosted the number of non-working foreign nationals, while the emergence of a second generation born in the GCC to foreign nationals can be witnessed.
 Governments have only recently started to acknowledge this fact.
 Thus, the GCC countries are also subject to demographic, economic, social, political, and legal dynamics comparable to those found in other countries that experience(d) significant immigration.

 While the production of knowledge concerning the two other major destinations of global migration – North America and Europe – is enormous, knowledge production on GCC migration, while recently increasing, is still in a state of infancy in terms of availability of reliable and comparable data, and of general, comparative and case studies as well as policy papers.
-GLMM programme contributors’ aim is to help bridging this knowledge gap, to the benefit of academics and students, media persons, legal organisations, and policy makers, in the Gulf and elsewhere.
+GLMM programme contributors’ aim is to help bridge this knowledge gap, to the benefit of academics and students, media persons, legal organisations, and policy makers, in the Gulf and elsewhere.